NALTP/Rules/README.md

 #### Section A - The Committee for Rules and Coordination (CRC)
   - (1) CRC Structure Overview:
-    - (a) The CRC will consist of 5 members with equal voting power and rights.
+    - (a) The CRC will consist of 3 members with equal voting power and rights.
     - (b) At the conclusion of every season, the existing members of the CRC will be retired and eligible for re-election.
   - (2) Elections:
-    - (a) At the conclusion of the season, elections will be held to fill the five vacancies on the CRC.
+    - (a) At the conclusion of the season, elections will be held to fill the three vacancies on the CRC.
     - (b) The election will be conducted by the League Managers.
     - (c) The LM will call for election applications and allow reasonable time for people to submit them.
       - (i) Applicants will be made public to allow reasonable time for interpretation prior to the election.
       - (ii) The same list of applicants will be used for all seats.
-    - (d) The first two seats will be filled by a combined vote of the previous season’s Captains from all three tiers.
+    - (d) The first seat will be filled by a combined vote of the previous season’s Captains from all three tiers.
       - (i) The election will be a linear scoring borda count, n=1 (last place is 1 point, 2nd to last is 2, etc.) with full ranked ballots (must rank all candidates).
-      - (ii) The candidates with the two highest Borda Counts will fill the seat.
+      - (ii) The candidate with the highest Borda Count will fill the seat.
       - (iii) Captains with a team in more than one league will still receive a single vote towards the final results.
     - (e) The remaining seats will be filled by a vote of the NALTP Community.
       - (i) The NALTP Community is defined as:
         - (1) Players, Non-Playing Captains and General Managers from the previous season of NALTP and
         - (2) Players signed up for the current season’s draft at the time of ballot posting whose last season of play was within the last 5 seasons of NALTP.
       - (ii) The Vote will use a Single Transferable Vote (STV) with partial ranked ballots (voters rank as many candidates as they would like).
 The counting method will be the Weighted Inclusive Gregory Method.
-      - (iii) The winners of the IRV will fill the third, fourth, and fifth seats.
+      - (iii) The winners of the IRV will fill the second and third seats.
   - (3) Vacancies:
     - (a) In the event of an unexpected vacancy on the CRC midseason (due to a retirement, VONC, or other issue), the remaining CRC members will appoint a replacement for the remainder of the season.
       - (i) At the conclusion of the season, the appointed member is retired, and that seat becomes one of the open seats in the election.